ibm-watson-iot/cvi-starter-obd-android/README.md

     1. In a browser, open your Fleet Management Starter Application, the server component, that is deployed on IBM Cloud.
 For example, https://iota-starter-server-fleetmgmt.mybluemix.net/webclient/map.
     1. In the left pane, select 'Settings'.
 A QR code displays, the QR code is used in a latter step.
     1. In Android Studio, within the toolbar, click the run icon.
     1. Select deployment target.
-For your mobile phone, see [Android Studio Developers](https://developer.android.com/studio/run/device).
+For your mobile phone, see [Android Studio Developers](https://developer.android.com/studio/run/device) of the Android Developer Guide.
     1. On the Disclaimer, click AGREE.
     1. For location access, click ALLOW.
     1. Tap the QR code image.